Nopski/ruby-labs-kpi/README.md

 To use Lab1 you should install WEBrick.
-It is a library to launch server!!!
+It is a library which helps you to launch server!!!